-The Montana Campus Safety and Security front desk and dispatch center is located in the main lobby, next to the main entrance and adjacent to the Northwest entrance, at 4130 Rocky Vista Way, Billings, MT 59106 Monday through Friday from 6 AM to 12 AM.
-Outside of those hours, Campus Safety can be reached at 406-901-2722.
+The Montana Campus Safety and Security front desk and dispatch center is located on the first floor adjacent to the Northwest entrance, at 4130 Rocky Vista Way, Billings, MT 59106 Monday through Friday from 6 AM to 12 AM.
+You can also reach an on-call Security Supervisor after hours at 406-901-2722.